GagandeepKaur-1/Loan_Defaulters/README.md

 # Loan_Defaulters

-Artivatic Data Labs Pvt.
-Ltd.
 Problem Statement

-The Bank Indessa has not done well in the last 3 quarters.
-Their NPAs (Non Performing Assets) have reached all time high.
-It is starting to lose the confidence of its investors.
-As a result, it’s stock has fallen by 20% in the previous quarter alone.
-After careful analysis, it was found that the majority of NPA was contributed by loan defaulters.
-With the messy data collected over all the years, this bank has decided to use machine learning to figure out a way to find these defaulters and devise a plan to reduce them.
-This bank uses a pool of investors to sanction their loans.
-For example: If any customer has applied for a loan of $20000, along with the bank, the investors perform due diligence on the requested loan application.
-Keep this in mind while understanding data.
-In this challenge, you will help this bank by predicting the probability that a member will default.
+The bank of Indessa was facing an all time low.
+Their performance for the last three quarters was quiet bad.They had loads of Non-Performing Assets and were fearing disinverstment by investors.
+As a matter of fact, the stock was valued at a price which was 20% low in the past year.After a lot of analysis and research, it was found out that loan defaulters were a major reason.
+The bank decided to use machine learning as a resort to solve their problem.
+The bank has a list of investors to sanction loans.

+Lets take a case where a customer asks for loan from the bank.The investor analyses the loan application with full zeal and then decides whether to go ahead with providing loan or rejecting the application once and for all.

+Here, we need to analyse whether a customer asking for loan will default or not.

 Dataset
-Download the dataset from the following link: https://drive.google.com/file/d/1jIUQO0POfYslbO9ru_Z3Cb5nPaEnGbv-/view?usp=sharing Evaluation Metric
+Download the dataset from the following link: https://drive.google.com/file/d/1jIUQO0POfYslbO9ru_Z3Cb5nPaEnGbv-/view?usp=sharing

+Evaluation Metric
 Submissions will be evaluated based on AUC-ROC score.
 Data Information
 There are files given: train, test and submission.
 Your submission file must adhere to the format specified in the given submission file.
-This data set comprises information captured in December 2016.
+This data set comprises information captured in December

 Following is the description of variables given:
 Variable Description

 member_id unique ID assigned to each member loan_amnt loan amount ($) applied by the member funded_amnt loan amount ($) sanctioned by the bank